-Apple did it.
-The company created the hardware, and then a services business.
+Apple created the hardware, and then a services business.
 Subscriptions followed, no doubt to offset any future declines in advertising based on antitrust lawsuits.

-In any case, 2021 will become the year of subscription services.
+In any case, 2021 will be the year of subscription services.

 While the majority of Google’s apps are free, based on the ability to offset the costs with advertising, the company during the past few years has built several paid-service tiers led by YouTube for streaming television and music.
 As 9to5google points out, The Google Store pretty much advertises offerings with a dedicated subscription landing page.